Testimonials | HOME | Kennel Purchase Contract | Login | Register

 Q: Where do your dogs live?

-A: Our dogs live in our home in their own “dog room” which is air conditioned and heated…they have a nice yard to be in while outside which is usually most of the day.They are brought in when weather is bad or during afternoon when very hot outside.Also, to eat they come inside so they are seperated and I can make sure everyone is eating properly.
+A: Our dogs live in their kennel which has air conditioning and heat during the night but they have a nice yard to be in while outside which is usually most of the day.They are brought in when weather is bad or during afternoon when very hot outside.Also, to eat they come inside so they are seperated and I can make sure everyone is eating properly.

 Q: When can we visit our puppy?